Has the FIRE movement lost its way?

 Even doctors married to doctors have to put a limit on the number of boats they own, and amount spent on luxury cars, eating out, high-priced luxury real estate if they want to be able to stop working at some point and enjoy a fat FIRE lifestyle.
 Controlling spending is a key FI tenant, and we content providers in the community should not shy away from this.

 We as a community need to continue to emphasize that controlling spending is essential to FI, even if it is not sexy or popular.
-Cutting daily $5 lattes is still a good example, and we need to help hold each other accountable on our discretionary spending so all of us can successfully make it to our FI goal.
+Cutting daily $5 lattes is still a good example–it builds a strong habit each morning to decide to live a little differently that day–and for those still digging out of consumer debt, the small extra money does add up and make a big difference!
+We need to help hold each other accountable on our discretionary spending so all of us can successfully make it to our FI goal.

 FI content creators in particular need to keep the definition of FI focused on controlling spending and having enough.
 Let’s not dilute the definition of FI to justify buying whatever we want in the moment.
 People just finding FI for the first time deserve to hear from us what really works.
 Let’s keep it real.